Blog

 The more an employee trusts their employer, the more likely they are to come forward and communicate when they’re experiencing a problem.
 One great way to lay that foundation for open communication is to establish a rapport with your employee right away.

-For example, managers can take new hires out for lunch with their new teammates.
+For example, managers can take new hires out for lunch with their new teammates, which is a fun way to improve communication.
 Instead of talking about the business, they can prompt everyone to share things about their lives and personal interests.
 Even though it may be a small gesture, it can function as a great icebreaker by helping to open up the lines of communication between everyone on the team.

 2. Build trust with employees

-According to The Workforce Institute at UKG, nearly two thirds (64%) of employees say trust has a direct impact on their sense of belonging at work.
+According to a recent study, nearly two thirds (64%) of employees say trust has a direct impact on their sense of belonging at work.
 It almost sounds too simple, but it’s true — proving trustworthy to your employees can result in more effective business communication time and time again.

 There’s plenty to say on the topic of how to improve trust, but the core of the matter is straightforward.
 Show a genuine interest in your employees, empathize with their roadblocks or challenges, and follow through on identifying and taking action on the ways you can help.
 Your employees will be much more likely to communicate issues when they know they can trust you to stay level-headed and work with them to find a solution.